evanshortiss/env-var/README.md

 </div>

-Verification, sanatization, and type coercion for environment variables in Node.js.
+Verification, sanitization, and type coercion for environment variables in Node.js.
 Particularly useful in TypeScript environments.

 ## Install